kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 - Each auth method is enabled at a specific path
   - Custom paths can be set when enabling the method (only at creation)
   - If unspecified, the default path matches the method type (e.g., aws for AWS, approle for AppRole)

+## Configuring Auth Methods using the CLI - Done

 CLI commands for authentication